elliotmsims/bookrus-website/README.md

 ## Comments

 Starting early is the most important thing!
+We used example code from Recharts to help design our charts/graphs.